 - Add onion and garlic to pan and cook until onion is transparent.
 Add chilli powder, cumin, green chiles, chipotle peppers, adobo sauce, and tomatoes.

 - Bring to a boil, then reduce heat to low.

 - Shred cooked chicken breasts by hand, and return to pan, combining with the tomato chile mixture.

 - In a 9x13 baking pan, spread 1/2 cup of the enchilada sauce.

 - Preheat oven to 350°

 - Heat tortillas between damp paper towels in microwave for 30 seconds to make them easier to roll.
 Dip each tortilla in enchilada sauce to lightly coat on both sides.

-- Put 3/4 cup of chicken filling on tortilla, and roll up, placing seam side down in pan.
+- Put 3/4 cup of chicken filling on each tortilla, and roll up, placing seam side down in the pan.

 - Cover enchiladas with the remainder to the sauce, then the cheese.

 - Bake for 30 minutes or until cheese is melted and bubbling.